 Comparative and phylogenetic studies support the notion that laughter and smiling are evolved instincts with a social purpose.
-Many primate species display a relaxed open-mouth “play face” during social play, frequently accomyyanied by a pant-like vocalisation, both of which bear resemblance to human laughter (Caron, 2002; Provine, 2001).
+Many primate species display a relaxed open-mouth “play face” during social play, frequently accompanied by a pant-like vocalisation, both of which bear resemblance to human laughter (Caron, 2002; Provine, 2001).
 Many primate species also display a silent bared-teeth expression analogous to the human smile which, although believed to have originally been a sign of aggression, has evolved to function as a sign of non-hostility, appeasement and friendliness (Caron, 2002).
 Laughter even seems to be a signal for social play in rats that can be evoked by tickling (Knutson, Burgdorf, & Panksepp, 1998).
 More recently, Davila Ross, Owren, and Zimmermann (2009) tickled infants from all five great apes species and found that acoustic similarities in their laughter matched the known genetic similarities of the species.
 In other work (Davila-Ross, Allcock, Thomas, & Bard, 2011) found that chimpanzees changed the form of their laughs and laughed more in social than solitary play situations.
 This supported similar field observations by Matsusaka (2004).

 In humans, laughter and smiling are instinctive and spontaneous behaviours that begin at a very young age (Caron, 2002; Provine, 1996).
 Most smiles in 1-5-month-old infants happen in response to the human face or voice, suggesting it is primarily a social behaviour (Sroufe & Waters, 1976).
 After crying, laughter is one of the earliest social vocalisations produced by human babies, and babies start to laugh in response to other people’s actions at around the age of 4 months (Martin, 2007).
 Most laughter in babies and young children is elicited through tactile stimulation as well as incongruous sights and sounds, so long as such incongruities are experienced in a secure or playful setting (Rothbart, 1973).
 Congenitally deaf and blind children emit appropriate laughter in social situations despite never having perceived laughter in others, suggesting this laughter is innate (Provine, 2001).

 Infant smiles and laughter may communicate wellbeing.
 In Gartstein and Rothbart's (2003) Infant Behavioural Questionnaire-Revised (IBQ-R) questions about smiles and laughter are combined into a single subscale that contributes to an overall score for positive affect.
-However the story is complex, Mireault, Sparrow, Poutre, Perdue and Macke (2012) found that a direct measures of smiling and laughter at 6 months did not correlate with this IBQ-R score.
+However the story is complex, Mireault, Sparrow, Poutre, Perdue and Macke (2012) found that direct measures of smiling and laughter at 6 months did not correlate with this IBQ-R score.
 But the IBQ-R measure did predict greater attachment at a year, suggesting that ‘less good-humored infants elicit greater parental engagement’ (Mireault et al. 2012: 797).
 This suggests it is important to distinguish trait measures of ‘good humour’ from state measures of laughter and smiling in response to humorous material or social cues.
 Extensive work by Elena Hoicka and colleagues has investigated humour production and understanding in preschool children.
 They have shown that infants and preschoolers can understand and produce humour (Hoicka & Akhtar, 2012; Hoicka & Gattis, 2008).
 They have also shown that preschoolers can tell jokes from pretending, and apply contextual cues to understand humour (Hoicka & Akhtar, 2011; Hoicka & Butcher, 2016).